Slovak Three: Operation Samnite

 The Real IRA's plans for the continent were discovered in 2000 by Slovak intelligence, which informed MI5.
 The British operation, called Operation Samnite, took six months to come to fruition the following year and involved up to 50 members of MI5.
 The RIRA had "an extensive shopping list" of weaponry it wished to acquire.
 Having agreed to meet a man named Sami who they thought was an Iraqi agent, another Louth man—and close associate of McKevitt—made the first trip to Slovakia.
 He was under surveillance from the beginning.
 The Irishmen believed they were negotiating with Iraqi intelligence agents sent by Saddam Hussein, from whom they believed they were buying 5000 kg of semtex plastic explosive, 2,000 detonators, 200 grenades and 500 pistols.
-(Note: For context, reported a Slovakian news agency, the usual amount of semtex required for a car bomb was around 1.5 kg.)
-MacDonald may have hoped to obtain a variety of supergun that the Iraqi government was suspected to possess; such a weapon combined with wire-guided missiles— also requested by McDonald—would have enabled the Real IRA to have pierced everything from armour plating to the bulletproof vests worn by the Police Service of Northern Ireland (PSNI) and the British army.
+(Note: For context, reported a Slovak news agency, the usual amount of semtex required for a car bomb was around 1.5 kg.)
+McDonald may have hoped to obtain a variety of supergun that the Iraqi government was suspected to possess; such a weapon combined with wire-guided missiles—also requested by McDonald—would have enabled the Real IRA to have pierced everything from armour plating to the bulletproof vests worn by the Police Service of Northern Ireland (PSNI) and the British army.

 Following the purchase, the Iraqis intended to make two shipments to Ireland overland through Central Europe and the Low Countries.
 The first shipment was to consist of 2000 kg of plastic explosives, 100 grenades, 125 pistols and 125 automatic weapons.
 The remainder would be sent in another shipment.